LagoLunatic/GCFT/README.md

 It currently cannot create brand new GCMs, RARCs, BTIs, or JPCs from scratch.

+If you're on Windows, you can download GCFT here: <https://github.com/LagoLunatic/GCFT/releases>
+If you're on Mac or Linux, executable builds are not provided, so you must run it from the source code instead.
+See the "Running from source" section at the bottom of this readme.

 ### Usage

 Importing and exporting entire GCMs, RARCs, or JPCs can be done via the buttons in the appropriate tabs.